 Kitov Pharma is an innovative biopharmaceutical drug development company.
 Leveraging deep regulatory and clinical-trial expertise, Kitov's veteran team of healthcare professionals maintains a proven track record in streamlined end-to-end drug development and approval.

-Kitov’s flagship combination drug, Consensi™, aims to treat osteoarthritis pain and hypertension simultaneously.
-Consensi™ achieved the primary efficacy endpoint for its Phase III clinical trial, and Kitov submitted a New Drug Application (NDA) in July 2017.
-The U.S. Food & Drug Administration (FDA) filed the NDA in September 2017, and on May 31, 2018, approved Consensi™ for marketing in the U.S.A. (http://kitovpharma.investorroom.com/news-releases?item=64)
+Kitov’s flagship combination drug, Consensi™, is indicated to treat osteoarthritis pain and hypertension simultaneously.
+After Consensi™ achieved the primary efficacy endpoint for its Phase III clinical trial in December 2015, Kitov submitted a New Drug Application (NDA) in July 2017.
+The U.S. Food & Drug Administration (FDA) approved Consensi™ for marketing on May 31, 2018.

 By lowering development risk and cost through fast-track regulatory approval of novel therapeutics, Kitov plans to deliver a rapid ROI and long-term potential to investors, while making a meaningful impact on people's lives.

 Consensi™ is a combination drug that is indicated for the treatment of osteoarthritis pain and hypertension simultaneously.
 In December 2015, it was announced that the Phase III clinical trial for Consensi™ successfully met its primary efficacy endpoint.
-Kitov submitted a New Drug Application (NDA) in July 2017, and the FDA filed the NDA in September 2017, thereby accepting it for a full review.
-On May 31, 2018 FDA approved Consensi™ for marketing in the U.S.A.
+The U.S. FDA approved Consensi™ for marketing on May 31, 2018.

-First-in-class small molecule designed
+Novel patented small molecule designed to

-to overcome cancer drug resistance
+overcome cancer drug resistance